Joonha Park

 - Park, J. and Ionides, E. L. (2020) Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter.
 Statistics and Computing, doi: 10.1007/s11222-020-09957-3. view-only version available at https://rdcu.be/b5bMj

-The implementation of related methods, including the codes and the data, can be found at the Github repository https://github.com/joonhap/GIRF.git.
+The implementation of related methods, including the codes and the data, can be found at the Github repository https://github.com/joonhap/GIRF.git and the R package spatPomp https://cran.r-project.org/web/packages/spatPomp/index.html.

 Markov chain Monte Carlo with sequential proposals (sp-MCMC):